egovernment/egovernment.github.io/_how-to/other/505-organize-the-tasks-to-build-a-service.markdown

 ref: 505
 ---

-The eregistrations systems are divided into Part A (end user forms) and Part B (certification procedure preformed by officials).
+The eregistrations systems are divided into Part A (end user forms) and Part B (certification procedure performed by officials).

 ## Tasks